-Ref no. ef no. Policy/ Objectives/Target Monitoring Ir Objective Monitoring Indicators Data Achievement Score Review Commentary Environment - Conservation + Scottish Pilot Example 3.1 Natural Environment Policy: Enhancing Biodiversity Developments will be required to enhance biodiversity by: Securing the protection, management and enhancement of natural landscape, wildlife.
+Ref No. Policy/Objective Objective /Target Monitoring indicators Data Score Review commentary Scottish pilot example 3.1 Natural Environment Policy: Enhancing Biodiversity Developments will be required to enhance biodiversity by: Securing the protection, management and enhancement of natural landscape, wildlife.
 No. of applications that deliver enhancements to the natural environment for example via habitat creation such as new woodland planting or measures that will enhance habitats for protected species or enhance the landscape character.
-Policy was used for 22 applications: 7 applications included conditions regarding removal of non-native species. - 4 applications required the inclusion of native tree planting.
+Policy was used for 22 applications: 7 applications included conditions regarding removal of non-native species 4 applications required the inclusion of native tree planting.
 Illustrative score: 3 Policy is effective in its aims in terms of outputs (i.e. consents).
 The next level is to identify what the outcomes of the policy are (i.e. have these environmental enhancements been realised).
-Scottish Pilot Example 3.2 Natural and Built Environment - Promoting the Natural and Built Environment promoting improvements to the natural environment and biodiversity promoting improvements to the built environment maintaining the development focus on brownfield land Scottish Vacant and Derelict Land Survey £2.2 million spend on projects for 2015/16.
-It includes five locations and a variety of regeneration projects.
-Understanding what improvements have been gained from the level of spend on the regeneration projects, and a defined target.

-Scottish Pilot Example 3.3 Caring for the Environment: Objective To protect important landscape and natural features of the environment, including the city's Green Belt setting No. permissions refused based on Env11 Major applications granted on green belt (+ granted on appeal) No data available at time of pilot.
+Continu Continued: Toolkit theme: Environment, Conservation & Improvement Ref No. Policy/Objective Objective /Target Monitoring indicators Data Score Review commentary 3.2 Caring for the Environment Objective To protect important landscape and natural features of the environment, including the city's Green Belt setting No. permissions refused based on Environment Policies Major applications granted on green belt (+ granted on appeal) No data available at time of pilot.
 There are indicators already in place for when this does become available.
 Target setting around protection can be more difficult without a known quantity for what is being protected.
-Scottish Pilot Example 3.4 Policy 64 Flood Risk Development proposals should avoid areas susceptible to flooding and promote sustainable flood management.
+3.3 Flood Risk Development proposals should avoid areas susceptible to flooding and promote sustainable flood management.
 Development proposals within or bordering flood risk areas, will need to demonstrate compliance with Scottish Planning Policy (SPP) Flood Risk Assessment (FRA) Compliance with policy could be monitored through the number of flood risk assessments submitted with applications.
 For a matter such as this, 100% compliance should be an expectation.